Neskaupstaður

 Neskaupstaður (/is/) is a town located on the fjord Norðfjörður /is/ on the eastern side of Iceland, against the Norwegian Sea.
 It is part of the municipality of Fjarðabyggð and, as of 2016, it has a population of 1,481.
 Neskaupstaður is the second largest town in Eastern Region.
 The town was originally built on a farm called "Nes", settled by Egill Rauði ("the red").

 East Iceland regional hospital is located in the town.

 The town was nicknamed "Little Moscow" in the 20th century due its strong socialist background.

 History

-Until 1949, the town was accessible via mountain pass in oddskarð or a boat.
+Until 1949, the town was accessible via mountain pass in Oddskarð or a boat.
 Then it was connected through a 626-meter long single-lane tunnel that passed through the Oddskard mountains called Oddskarðsgöng.
-Oddskarðsgöng was 632 meters above the sea level and was built between 1974–1977.
-Oddskarđsgöng is now closed.
-The town is now connected with a new 7,542-meter 2-lane tunnel called Norðfjarðargöng which was constructed between 2013–2017.
+Oddskarðsgöng was 632 meters above the sea level and was built between 1974 and 1977.
+Oddskarðsgöng is now closed.
+The town is now connected with a new 7,542-meter 2-lane tunnel called Norðfjarðargöng which was constructed between 2013 and 2017.

 The building of an aluminum smelter and a new hydroelectric power-plant in East Iceland in 2003 reinvigorated the local economy.

 Neskaupstaður joined Eskifjörður and Reyðarfjörður in 1998 to form the new municipality of Fjarðabyggð ("fjords-settlement").